Explosion in Beirut: How Project HOPE is Responding

 Project HOPE is partnering with the Rene Moawad Foundation (RMF) Lebanon, a well-established local NGO that has mobilized medical teams to Beirut to provide immediate trauma care and psychosocial support.
 Project HOPE, in partnership with RMF, is providing immediate assistance through the procurement and distribution of medicines and medical and hygiene supplies.
-Additionally, Project HOPE is positioning for longer-term assistance to 10 primary health care facilities in the Beirut area.

 What are the most pressing health concerns?

 The most pressing health concerns in the wake of the explosion were burns and traumatic injuries, as well as respiratory issues due to the release of toxic air pollutants.
 Hospitals — many of which were already nearing capacity with COVID-19 patients before the explosions — were quickly overwhelmed with injured patients after the blast.
 Many patients were treated in makeshift conditions, including on sidewalks and in parking lots.